olcf/hands-on-with-summit/challenges/Basic_Unix_Vim/README.md

 Command             | Description                                                               |
 --------------------|---------------------------------------------------------------------------|
-pwd                 | print the current directory you are in (your 'present working directory') | cd /path/to/file    | Navimgate to the directory location given by the path                      |
+pwd                 | Print the current directory you are in (your 'present working directory') | cd /path/to/file    | Navimgate to the directory location given by the path                     |
 ls                  | List the files and directories in your current directory                  |
-mkdir directoryname | create a new directory in your current directory with the name you give   |
+mkdir directoryname | Create a new directory in your current directory with the name you give   |
+vim filename        | Open a file in Vim                                                        |